You are here

 Your grant is an achievement that you should share with your community.
 Here are some ideas for basic publicity that can help extend the news of your award, build goodwill with your key stakeholders, and educate the public about your value to the community.

 Interacting with News Media

 Develop a distribution list in advance.
 To reach the broadest audience, your list should include local newspapers, radio stations, television stations, and wire services, such as the Associated Press.
 Are there reporters who regularly cover your activities?
 Address the release to the features editor or education editor at the newspaper and to the assignment editor at television or radio stations.
-If you do not know who these editors are, search the media outlet on the Internet to determine who the contact is.
-You may need to search on their name or call the outlet for contact information.
-National Public Radio’s website has a search tool that helps you find local NPR affiliates and NewsLink contains a list of print media as well as TV and radio stations by state and category.
-Your distribution list should include online media and blog posts, local newspapers, radio stations, television stations, and news and wire services.
+Your distribution list could include online media and blogs, local newspapers, radio stations, television stations, and news and wire services.